 Overall I appreciated Everything, Everything.
 The characters were likable, and the plot, though predictable, was new and refreshing (or, at least I haven’t read anything like it).
 The blend of prose and Epistolary storytelling made for an engaging and quick read– perfect for cluster feeding nursing sessions at two in the morning– but I don’t think the formatting allowed the reader to explore some of the heavier themes beyond the surface.

-I chose to persevere though, and in the end…I’ll still run from PNR faster than if it were a plate of brussel sprouts.
+I chose to persevere though, and in the end…I’ll still run from paranormal romance faster than if it were a plate of brussels sprouts.

 Dark Companion by Marta Acosta